AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-45675-product-export-uses-category-names-from-default-storeview-scope.md

 <u>Expected results</u>:

-As no store was selected during export, we should get a category path like the following: *[!UICONTROL Default Category/Tea/Black]*.
+As no store was selected during export, you should get a category path like the following: *[!UICONTROL Default Category/Tea/Black]*.

 <u>Actual results</u>: